All of our content is written by humans, not robots. Learn More

 • Uninterruptible monitoring: Most wireless security systems have battery backups and backup communications.
 These measures keep the systems running during power, internet, or landline outages for 24/7/365 protection.

-• Over-the-air updates: Wireless security systems update their firmware over the air automatically and regularly, which means you don’t need to do anything to keep them up to date.
-More importantly, these firmware updates keep security systems less vulnerable to security threats.
+• Over-the-air updates: Wireless security systems update their firmware over the air automatically and regularly.
+That means you can receive updates without having to upgrade equipment.
+More importantly, these updates can help keep your security system safe from threats such as hacking.

 • Streamlined installation: Since they’re wireless, these security systems are easier to install.
 In fact, most of them are DIY security systems, whereas wired systems often require professional installation.
 If you prefer DIY over professional installation, go wireless.